 Johannes von Cramon ASO, ASA, Analytics & Retention at Growfirst @https://twitter.com/jovcra

-“For German localization, all translations should be done by a native speaker.
+For German localization, all translations should be done by a native speaker.
 Sometimes we also saw an increase in CR by writing in a certain German dialect (e.g. in Bavarian for a feature launch only available in Munich).
 But that’s more of an edge case.
-An advantage in Germany might be that most of the graphical A/B test for screenshots, videos, etc. are done in English speaking countries, which is why we can easily adapt those new and innovative concepts and benefit from the fact that almost nobody in Germany has seen those concepts before.
-An example for this might be the app preview from the app “Komoot”.
-I’ve seen the approach a couple of times in the US, but never here.”
+An advantage in Germany might be that most of the graphical A/B tests for screenshots, videos, etc. are done in English speaking countries, which is why we can easily adapt those new and innovative concepts and benefit from the fact that almost nobody in Germany has seen those concepts before.
+An example for this might be the app preview from the app “Komoot.”
+I’ve seen the approach a couple of times in the US, but never here.

-“In terms of keywords, the German language is a little bit tricky, because Apple and Google algorithms are far better in connecting plural/singular forms, detecting misspellings and recognize relevance between keywords and apps.”
+In terms of keywords, the German language is a little bit tricky, because Apple and Google algorithms are far better in connecting plural/singular forms, detecting misspellings, and recognizing relevance between keywords and apps.

 Hiroto Inada (Repro Inc.), ASO expert

-“In Japan, we use four types of character in our daily life.
+In Japan, we use four types of characters in our daily life.

 3. Hiragana： `こども` , `げーむ`

-“In the title, you need spaces between each keyword to be indexed.
-For example, the title キッズ無料ゲーム (“Kids free games”) has high risk of reject since it seems to be just adding keywords not sentence.
-I recommend to use in the title some postpositional particles such as `や` , `が` and `の` so that the title seems more natural to Japanese.
-As for keyword field , you don’t need spaces between different type of character shown above since each keyword indexed as other language.
-For example , `キッズ無料こどもkids`.”
+In the title, you need spaces between each keyword to be indexed.
+For example, the title キッズ無料ゲーム (“Kids free games”) has a high risk of rejection since it seems to be just adding keywords, not a sentence.
+I recommend using in the title some postpositional particles such as `や` , `が` and `の`, so that the title seems more natural in Japanese.
+As for the keyword field , you don’t need spaces between the different types of character shown above since each keyword is indexed as another language.
+For example , `キッズ無料こどもkids`

 Elena Naumova, CMO DEVGAME